Wilgat/LoggedExample/docs/LoggedExample-spec.md

 - **Build/Deploy**: Cython compilation for binaries; pip install for scripts; no deps beyond ChronicleLogger .

 ## Usage Example
-For pip install: `pip install LoggedExample`; run CLI: `logged-example info` (logs "This is an example app" to file/console) .
+For pip install: `pip install LoggedExample`; run CLI: `LoggedExample info` (logs "This is an example app" to file/console) .

 In code (post-install or editable):